bahrus/be-switched/README.md

 Here, we are attempting to keep our expressions short, which means some abbreviations are used:

-1.  event.r means "the return value of the result should be..."
+1.  event.r means "the return value of the expression  should be..."
 2. The "f" in event.f stands for "factors" in the conditional evaluation -- factors derived from what the be-switched expression is "based on".

 What this is saying: